Vikramarkudu: Box office

 The film was commercially successful and was one of the highest grossers of Telugu cinema in 2006. and a theatrical run of 100 days in 54 centres.
-Vikramarkudu earned a distributor share of ₹18.9 crore (US$4.17 million) and worldwide gross collections of over ₹25 crore (US$5.5 million).
+Vikramarkudu earned a distributor share of ₹19 crore.
+It became Ravi Teja's highest grossing film up until that point, surpassing Amma Nanna O Tamila Ammayi.

 Critical response

 It received positive reviews from critics.
 Idlebrain.com wrote, "On a whole, Vikramarkudu is another prospective blockbuster from the stable of Rajamouli".
 Totaltollywood wrote, "First half of the film goes in full entertainment mode.
 Second half gets into action part but the entertainment values are maintained at the same level.".
 Sify noted, "On the whole, Vikramarkudu is a masala entertainer and is OK timepass fare.".
 Nowrunning wrote, "Watching Vikramarkudu is like eating a plate of Mirchi Bhajji from the roadside pushcart.".
 Cinegoer said, "One thing is that Vikramarkudu never bores you.
 It will keep you glued to the screen, because so many things happen all the time and the narrative moves quickly.".